 Where to ride from Almonte

 We definitely wanted to ride part of the rail to trail between Carleton, but not in and out the same way.
 I found it suprisingly hard to find a cycling route that appealed to us.
-(Update: we like routes that start and stop in a town so we can also enjoy some of the local foods and have dinner, we like a stop halfway at a bakery, ice cream shop or a small cafe for examples.
-We are very modest cyclists, cycling at 16-17 km an hour and love to watch bird life, pastures and farms – suggestions for routes are always welcome, we are less comfortable riding on paved shoulders).
-There are some awesome and expensive looking maps, but they are designed to fold out and not for the Internet.
-I found it hard to visualise what to expect but after riding a few roads, it turns out to be much easier than I thought.
+We always look for routes that start and stop in a town so we can also enjoy some of the local foods and have dinner.
+Ideally we like a stop halfway at a bakery, ice cream shop or a small cafe.
+We are very modest cyclists, cycling at 16-17 km an hour and love to watch bird life, pastures and farms – suggestions for routes are always welcome, we are less comfortable riding on paved shoulders on busier roads.
+There are some awesome and expensive looking maps on line (see at the end of the article), but they are designed to fold out and not for the Internet.
+I found it hard to visualise what to expect but fortunately, after riding a few roads, it turns out to be much easier than I thought.
 We now have a better understanding of the lay of the land.

 Old Perth Road

 We settled on Old Perth Road to leave town.
+Old Perth Road is actually part of the Trans Canada Trail we discovered when cycling there.
 I saw on Mapillary that Heather Shearer had been riding there and hardly any of her images showed a car, so I figured that was a safe bet.
 (Update: someone mentioned it is not his favourite route.
 I was surprised to read that as we encountered only one car and liked the winding road and watching the many attractive properties along the road).
 It is not a smooth surface by any means (gravel), but we did just fine on our 32C and 35C tires on our city bikes.
-(I just want to mention that, so that you are prepared with the right tires).
 Cautious as I am, I brought a repair set and a pump though.

 We turned south on somewhat hilly (but very doable) Concession Rd 4A for a few kilometers and then turned east into Quarry Road.
 Quarry Rd is yet another lovely road that eventually turns into Bridge St once you approach Carleton Place.

 I personally find rail to trails somewhat boring to ride on, but sometimes it is the only viable option if you don’t want to share the road.
 Not every community is blessed with a network of multi use trails like large cities such as Montreal and Ottawa-Gatineau, simply because of the different size of municipalities.
-The trail from Carleton to Almonte goes through farmers fields and has some variety and it a pleasant place to bike and a great addition.
+The trail from Carleton to Almonte goes through farmers fields and has some variety and it a pleasant place to bike.
 Someone who wants to do the route emailed asking if the entire route are only roads.
 The answer is no. About ten km of the 32 km route is trail as shown above.
 The other roughly 22 km are super quiet gravel roads and some paved kilometers.
+In our case, the few drivers who passed us were very courtious.

 Back in Almonte